davidpurnell/SpaceInfo/README.md

 ## Installation

-- clone the repo
+- download and unzip
--  build with Xcode
+- place in a directory in your path